stratasan/s1-python/docs/index.md

 The purpose of the S1 is to encode complex data relationships with a minimum amount of pomp and circumstance.
 The S1 doesn't imply field formats or lengths, as that should be left to downstream processes.
+The major use case is to encode entities with various 1:M relationships beneath them.

+The S1 does not handle M:M or deeply-nested relationships.
+Consider using other formats as necessary for your work.

 This package ships with parsers and validators to transform data encoded in the S1 format into more structured data.
 This package structures the data based on RecordSpecs, short for Record Specification.
-This package includes our own "first-party" record specifications, but there are hooks to register other "RecordSpecs".
+We have included our own "first-party" record specifications, but there are hooks to register other RecordSpecs.

 ## Record Specifications